 Health and safety

-More information is provided below on how to work safely at Walter Bower House
+How to work safely at Walter Bower House.

-There are two fire assembly points for WBH, which can be viewed on the building layout plans.
-It is important to familiarise yourself with the fire drill procedures by taking part in the WBH online induction training.
+There are two fire assembly points, which can be viewed on the building layout plans.
+Learn more about the fire drill procedures by taking part in the WBH online induction training.

 The fire alarm is tested every Tuesday morning at 10am.
 Listen to a sample of the fire alarm sound here